The Most Common Reasons a Life Insurance Claim Gets Denied

 Step 3: File a Formal Appeal

 Your appeal letter should be detailed, professional, and directly address each stated reason for denial using policy language and supporting evidence.
-If the policy was employer-provided, it is likely governed by ERISA, which has its own strict appeal rules and timelines — typically 60 days to appeal and 45 days for the insurer to respond (extendable to 90 days with notice).
+If the policy was employer-provided, it is likely governed by ERISA, which has its own strict appeal rules.
+As of 2026, ERISA life insurance appeals typically follow a 60-day filing window, with the plan having 45 days to decide (extendable once for another 45 days).
+Crucially, the administrative record closes after the final internal appeal, so any evidence not submitted by then will likely be excluded from court.

 Step 4: Contact Your State Insurance Commissioner

 If you believe the denial is unjustified, file a complaint with your state's Department of Insurance.
-Regulators can investigate insurer conduct, apply pressure, and — in some cases — facilitate a resolution without requiring a lawsuit.
+Regulators can investigate insurer conduct, apply pressure, and in some cases facilitate a resolution without requiring a lawsuit.
+Most states publish online complaint portals, and complaints are typically acknowledged within a few business days.

 Step 5: Consider Hiring an Attorney

 If your appeal is denied or the denial involves complex legal issues, consult a life insurance attorney who specializes in claim disputes.
+Many work on contingency, meaning you pay nothing unless they recover benefits for you.
 An experienced attorney can evaluate whether the denial was wrongful and build a case for litigation.

 When Bad Faith Denial May Apply

-If an insurer unreasonably denies a valid claim, delays payment without cause, misrepresents policy terms, or ignores supporting evidence, this may constitute bad faith — a legal violation of the insurer's duty to deal fairly.
+If an insurer unreasonably denies a valid claim, delays payment without cause, misrepresents policy terms, or ignores supporting evidence, this may constitute bad faith, a legal violation of the insurer's duty to deal fairly.
+Recent 2025 and 2026 verdicts continue to show juries willing to award multi-million-dollar damages where insurer conduct is egregious.
 Successful bad faith lawsuits can result in:

 - Payment of the full death benefit plus interest